Willy-Kimura/HotkeyListener/README.md

 **Suspending** hotkeys simply refers to *disabling* or *deactivating* the hotkeys while **resuming** refers to *enabling* or *reactivating* the hotkeys for continued use.

-These two methods are very applicable in a case scenario where a user would prefer to change a specific hotkey while its currently active.
+These two methods are very applicable in scenarios where a user would prefer to change a specific hotkey while its currently active.

- *What do you mean?*
+ *A classic example.*

 We'll let us imagine we have two hotkeys `Control+Shift+E` and `Alt+X`, but the user prefers to change `Control+Shift+E` to `Alt+X` and `Alt+X` to something else.
 In this case, we cannot simply change one hotkey to another if the hotkeys are currently active. *So what do we do?* We first of all need to **suspend** the currently active hotkeys to prevent them from being detected or listened to, change the respective hotkeys, then **resume** listening to the hotkeys having made the necessary changes.